 🔖 Ingredients & Substitutions

-- Pita Bread: I like to use homemade pita pockets but store-bought work just fine!
+- Pita Bread: I like to use homemade pita pockets but store-bought ones work just fine!

 - Meat: Traditionally, Arayes are stuffed with ground lamb, which is how I prefer them.
 However, you can also substitute beef, ground chicken, or turkey.

-- Spices: I like to add sumac, baharat, salt, black pepper, and crushed red pepper flakes.
-However, you may also add a few cloves of fresh garlic, ¼ teaspoon cumin, and a touch of cinnamon.
+- Spices: I like to add sumac, baharat spice mix, salt, black pepper, and crushed red pepper flakes to my kofta mixture.
+However, you may also add a few cloves of fresh garlic, ¼ teaspoon of cumin, and a touch of cinnamon.

-*A full list of ingredients can be found in the recipe card at the bottom of the post.
+*A full list of ingredients for this Arayes recipe can be found in the recipe card.

 🔪 Helpful Tools